 Aggregates are simply a component of composite materials and serve as a reinforcement to add strength to the overall composite material.
-Due to this benefit, it is very popular on construction sites.
+It is very popular on construction sites due to this simple benefit.
 Construction aggregate is commonly used as a base material under foundations, roads and railroads.
 This is due to the stability it provides for the workers to build upon.
 It is also a low-cost material to work with and binds well with concrete and asphalt, which are more expensive materials to work with.

 Construction Gravel Sources

 Construction gravel is a key aspect for many types of construction projects.
 When it comes to the sources for this kind of gravel, there are three main areas that are of note: